 Number Splitting

 Every number can be split into two parts.
+If you add the two parts back together, you get the original number.

 The numbers shown give the answer.